devStoyanov/FortiFlask/README.md

 The app is configured to work with .env. files, you should provide them by yourself.
-In FortiFlask folder create .env.prod and env.prod.db:
+In FortiFlask folder create .env.prod and env.prod.db

 * .env.prod content: